-In March 2022, the Group entered into a sales and purchase agreement to sell 44.4% of equity interest of Mendis.
+In March 2022, the Company entered into a sales and purchase agreement to sell 44.4% of equity interest of Mendis.
 The sale of shares is completed in two equal tranches.
 The first tranche to sell 22.2% of equity interest was completed in March 2022.
-The second tranche is not completed up to the date of this report.
+The second tranche was completed in December 2023.

 The investment was reclassified as assets held-for-sale in March 2022.
 As at the date of reclassification, the carrying amount equals the fair value of the instrument, which is the consideration of the sales of shares.
-The Company recorded a loss on fair value of RMB2,920,000 in other gain/(loss), net for the year ended 31 December 2022.
+The Company recorded a loss of RMB1,083,000 due to the disposal of Stargaze Wealth Limited for the year ended 31 December 2023.